bufferapp/android-guidelines/project_style_guidelines.md

 **Long Parameters**

-In the case that a method contains long parameters, we should line break where appropriate.
-For example when declaring a method we should break after the last comma of the parameter that fits:
+In the case that a method contains long parameters, we should line break where C. For example when declaring a method we should break after the last comma of the parameter that fits:

     private void someMethod(Context context, String someLongStringName, String text,